 “Behold! the angels said: “O Mary!
 Allah hath chosen thee and purified thee- chosen thee above the women of all nations” (Qur’an 3:42).

 Maryam (AS) held an inherent link with Allah (SWT) ever since childhood.
 Upon her maturity, Maryam (AS) was visited by an angel who gave her glad tidings of being blessed with an offspring, even though she had never been touched by a man.
-She gave birth to our Prophet, Hazrat Issa (AS) and died a few years after her son’s death.
+She gave birth to our Prophet, Issa (AS) and died a few years after Issa's soul was lifted up by Allah.
 She has been exalted amongst all women in Islam for her chastity and purity, for she always stood strong and had undying faith in Allah (SWT).

 3) Umm-e-Musa (The mother of Hazrat Musa (AS))

 She gave birth to Hazrat Musa (AS) during the dangerous reign of the Pharaoh Rameses, who decreed the killing of all male Hebrew infants in the land.
 Hazrat Musa’s mother was addressed by Allah (SWT) through a ‘wahi’(a direct message from Allah SWT)), where she was instructed to have faith in His plans and cast him in the river so Hazrat Musa (AS) may live.